Child Status Protection Act (CSPA)

 - Submitting a completed Part 1 of Form DS-260, Immigrant Visa Electronic Application;

-- Paying the immigrant visa fee to the Department of State;
+- Paying the immigrant visa fee to the DOS;

-- Paying the Affidavit of Support (Form I-864) review fee to the Department of State (provided the applicant is listed on the Affidavit of Support); or
+- Paying the Form I-864, Affidavit of Support, review fee to the DOS (provided the applicant is listed on the Affidavit of Support);

 - Having a Form I-824, Application for Action on an Approved Application or Petition, properly filed on your behalf.

-If you fail to satisfy the sought to acquire requirement, USCIS may use its discretion to excuse you from this requirement if you can establish that your failure to do so was the result of extraordinary circumstances.
+If you do not meet the sought to acquire requirement, we may use our discretion to excuse you from this requirement, if you can establish that your failure to meet this requirement was the result of extraordinary circumstances.